NcLang/how/README.md

 You can now start filling your table with code snippets.
 For each snippet, add a row to your MySQL table (Q&A list) with the following data:

-1. `question`-column: The question is captured by a regular expression of the form `* ... $`.
+1. `question`-column: The question is captured by a regular expression of the form `^ ... $`.
 Try to contrive regular expressions that are both unique for the code snipped and as flexible as possible to capture different forms of the same question.
 2. `answer`-column: Add a short description and one or more code snippets.
 Each snippet should start with `- ` in a new line (this highlights the snipped in the command-line).

 Have a look at the default list [QA-default](http://how.nl5.de/xml/QA-default) on my server for examples of code snippets and their capturing regular expressions.
+Be aware that all the usefulness of `how` stems from the regular expressions that capture a vague collection of keywords to provide you with a code snipped from your list.

 ### Publicly available Q&A lists